Acrophony

 The Glagolitic and early Cyrillic alphabets, although not consisting of ideograms, also have letters named acrophonically.
 The letters representing /a, b, v, g, d, e/ are named az, buky, vedi, glagol, dobro, est. Naming the letters in order, one recites a poem, a mnemonic which helps students and scholars learn the alphabet: Az buky vedi, glagol’ dobro est’ means 'I know letters, [the] word is good' in Old Church Slavonic.

 In Irish and Ogham, letters were formerly named after trees, for example A was ailm ('white fir'), B was beith ('birch') and C was coll ('hazel').
 The rune alphabets used by the Germanic peoples were also named acrophonically; for example, the first three letters, which represented the sounds /f, u, θ/, were named fé, ur, þurs in Norse ('wealth', 'slag/rain', 'giant') and feoh, ur, þorn in Old English ('wealth', 'ox', 'thorn').
 Both sets of names probably stemmed from Proto-Germanic fehu, uruz, thurisaz.

 The Thai alphabet is learned acrophonically, each letter being represented pictorially in school-books (ก ไก่ ko kai 'chicken'; ข ไข่ kho khai 'egg', ค ควาย kho khwai 'buffalo'; ฆ ระฆัง kho rakhang 'bell'; ง งู ngo ngu 'snake', etc.).

 Rudyard Kipling gives a fictional description of the process in one of his Just So Stories, "How the Alphabet was Made".

-Modern radiotelephony and aviation uses spelling alphabets (the best-known of which is the NATO Phonetic Alphabet, which begins with Alfa, Bravo, Charlie, Delta...) in which the letters of the English alphabet are arbitrarily assigned words and names in an acrophonic manner to avoid misunderstanding.
+Modern radiotelephony and aviation use spelling alphabets in which the letters of the English alphabet are arbitrarily assigned words and names in an acrophonic manner to avoid misunderstanding.
+The best-known of these is the NATO phonetic alphabet, which begins with Alfa, Bravo, Charlie, Delta.

 Most notes of the solfege scale – namely re, mi, fa, sol, and la – derive their names from the first syllable of the lines of Ut queant laxis, a Latin hymn.